leonjohan3/acs-codepipeline/README.md

 datasource:
   password: ${first-secret}
 ```

 # What are the benefits of using this solution over [Spring Cloud Config](<https://docs.spring.io/spring-cloud-config/reference/>)
 1. The AWS AppConfig service is serverless and managed by AWS.
 2. The costs should be less, as there is no Spring Boot application required to serve the config that needs to be hosted on ECS/EKS/EC2.
 3. This solution is more robust as there is less moving parts and points of possible failure.

 # What are the AWS cost for using this solution?
-- With AWS AppConfig, you pay each time you request configuration data from AWS AppConfig via API calls, as well as each time your requesting target receives
+- With AWS AppConfig, you pay each time you request configuration data from AWS AppConfig via API calls (every time your microservice/application starts
-  configuration data in response to that request (every time your microservice/application starts or re-starts).
-At the time of writing this was US$0.0008 each
+  or re-starts).
+At the time of writing this was US$0.0008 each time the config is fetched from AppConfig.
+E.g. if you have 200 microservices/applications
-  time the config is fetched from AppConfig.
-E.g. if you have 200 microservices/applications re-starting 3 times a day: 200 x 3 x $0.0008 x 30days
-  = US$14.40 per month.
+  re-starting 3 times a day: 200 x 3 x $0.0008 x 30days = US$14.40 per month.
 - There is also a cost associated with the AWS CodeBuild when the CodePipeline needs to sync the GitHub repo with AppConfig: it is based on build duration, and
   at the time of writing, US$0.005 per minute (with 100 build minutes free per month when on the free tier).
 E.g. when a pipeline runs 10 times a day and takes
   on average 10 minutes to perform the deploy, the costs are 10 x 10 x $0.005 x 30days = US$15.00 per month.

+# AWS Technologies used
+1. Secret Manager
+2. S3
+3. AppConfig
+4. Cloudwatch
+5. cdk (that uses Cloudformation behind the scenes)
+6. CodePipeline and CodeBuild
+7. SNS
+8. IAM

+# FAQ
+1. Why was Java selected to implement the AWS cdk code (and not Python or Node) ?

+   Because the solution is predominantly aimed at Java Spring Boot developers, it would be easier for them to maintain the IaC in a language familiar to them.
+2. Is it possible to use application or environment names that only differ in case?
+E.g. using application names `sales-api` and `sales-API` ?

+   No, this is not permitted by AWS rules and will generate an error.
+3. Why was AWS CodePipeline and not GitHub Actions used to implement the CI/CD steps?

+   AWS cdk could be used to create the AWS CodePipeline, and CodePipeline integrates much easier with the other AWS services and supports roles using least
+   privilege.
+4. Why is there a manual approval step?

+   Configuration changes, when specified incorrectly, could cause downtime.
+This additional QA step was introduced to ensure we only deploy configuration changes
+   we intend to.
+5. Why is this solution not available as a working program?
+Why does the GitHub repos need to be duplicated before it can be used?

+   Every organisation/team might use the solution differently, making slight changes as they need.
+E.g. disabling the manual approval step in the non-prod
+   environments (which requires a code change).
+It is also important for the team to not treat this solution as a black box, but to understand the code and
+   how everything fits together, as this will greatly assist in future troubleshooting.
+6. I am done playing around.
+How do I clean up all resources to ensure there are no AWS charges?

+   Locate the stacks created in AWS Cloudformation, disable termination protection, and delete the stacks.
+To re-create deleted stacks, just follow
+   the "Getting started" instructions above.

 # Resources
 - [What is AWS AppConfig](<https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html>)